-Pest and Disease Management: Dr. Siegel's research suggests that 1700, 2200, and 2700 Degree Days from January 1 are key times for evaluation of your NOW population, since they mark rises in NOW activity.
+Dr. Siegel's research suggests that 1700, 2200, and 2700 Degree Days from January 1 are key times for evaluation of your NOW population, since they mark rises in NOW activity.
 EVALUATION does NOT mean BLANKET SPRAYING!
-Dr. Siegel's research confirms that NOW cycles MUCH faster on new pistachios, so much so that they can complete a generation in 500-600 DD!
+Dr. Siegel's research confirms that NOW cycles MUCH faster on new pistachios, so much so that they can complete a generation in 500-600 DD0!
 Dr. Martin Barnes (Dr. NOW of the 1970's at UC Riverside) also reported this back in the 1970's.
-Hence, Dr. Siegel suggests orchards under HIGH NOW pressure may require re-treatment at 2200 and 2700 DD from January 1.
+Hence, Dr. Siegel suggests orchards under HIGH NOW pressure may require re-treatment at 2200 and 2700 DD0 from January 1.
 The need to do this in YOUR orchard is a decision between you and your crop consultant, SO you need to get together with your crop consultant NOW to discuss what they are seeing and what THEY recommend you do.
-According to the excellent Degree Day monitoring service Dow AgroSciences provides (Email: dowagrosciences@pestclues.com to get added to the weekly mailing list), the overwintering NOW generation just ended about June 18.
-This is six days later than last year.
-The beginning of the second generation is going to fall right on top of the early suture development in almond, which could increase that crop's insect pressure.
+According to the excellent Degree Day monitoring service Corteva Agriscience provides (Email: corteva@pestclues.net to get added to the weekly mailing list), the overwintering NOW generation just ended about June 17.
+This is about the same as last year.
+The beginning of the second generation could fall right on top of the early suture development in almond, which could increase that crop's insect pressure.
 It could also spill over into pistachios later when the almonds are harvested, so try to stay abreast of what your almond neighbor is doing to protect his crop.